MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 Debugging Executable for MCU target
 ===================================

-The VEE Debugger Proxy for MCU target requires a memory dump of the running Executable in Intel hex format.
+The VEE Debugger Proxy for MCU target requires a memory dump of the running Executable in Intel Hex format.
-It provides a tool to generate a script for IAR (IAR8 or IAR9) or GDB debugger, that contains the needed commands to dump the required memory regions in Intel hex format.
+It provides a tool to generate a script for IAR (IAR8 or IAR9) or GDB debugger, that contains the needed commands to dump the required memory regions in Intel Hex format.

 .. _generate_vee_memory_dump_script: